 Spring 2402, The Via Nano, south of Tettoverde Forest, Eastern Tilea

-The gnoblars emerged from the trees, scuttling over the rocks in their usual higgledy-piggledy manner.
-Habbdok did not bother to count them as he could see there were still plenty left for his purposes, which was all that mattered to him.
+His goblins emerged from the trees, scuttling over the rocks in their usual, higgledy-piggledy manner.
+Habbdok did not bother to count them, as he could see there were still plenty enough left for his purposes, which was all that mattered to him.
 Most men who saw his servants laughed.
 One captain in the Princes described them as ‘funny little things’.
-Knowing them – their nastiness, their unpleasant goblin stench, their foul ways (and it takes considerable talent to seem foul to an ogre) Habbdok could not see what the man had meant.
+Knowing them – their nastiness, their unpleasant stench (even to an ogre’s resilient nose), their foul ways (and it takes considerable talent to appear foul to an ogre) – Habbdok could not see what the man had meant.
 Annoying, yes.
 Too small and skinny for both their arms and armour, yes.
-Funny, no, not in the slightest.
+Funny, no. Not in the slightest.

-As they clattered to a halt, Habbdok squinted, flicking his eyes from one to another in search of any he could expect to get some sense from.
-The closest to him was so out of breath he did not look as if he could speak if he tried.
-All his own fault, of course, for he had a triple-layered helm tilting to one side on his head and an ill-fitting iron breastplate, all made heavier by several, dangling lengths of chain with no apparent purpose.
+As they clattered to a halt, Habbdok squinted, flicking his eyes from one to another in search of any particular one he could expect to get some sense from.
+The closest to him was so out of breath he looked as if he could not speak if he tried.
+All his own fault, of course, for he wore a triple-layered helm tilting to one side and an ill-fitting iron breastplate, all made heavier by several, dangling lengths of chain with no apparent purpose.
 His cheeks were puffed, and he all but dragged a battered and most likely blunted iron axe with both hands, his back and legs bent from the strain.

-There was a clutch of four gnoblars off to one side, even more misshapen and bent than the puffing one, but they simply stared at him as if they were expecting him to speak.
-Habbdok could feel the usual surge of furious impatience already building, his head throbbing beneath his skull plate, as he wondered yet again at their stupidity.
+There was a clutch of four goblins off to one side, even more misshapen and bent than the puffing one.
+They simply stared at Habdock as if they were expecting him to speak.
+Habbdok could feel the usual surge of furious impatience already building, his head throbbing beneath his skull plate, as he marvelled yet again at their stupidity.
 They were here to report to him, yet they seemed to expect him to report to them!

 Still they stared.